starschema/tabsync/README.md

 ## Installation

-1) Download the certificate of your Tableau Server
+Download the certificate of your Tableau Server

-2) Make sure you have Java 1.8 (or higher) installed on your system, as it is a pre-requisite to import certificates
+Make sure you have Java 1.8 (or higher) installed on your system, as it is a pre-requisite to import certificates

-3) Import the certificate:
+Import the certificate:

     $ cd C:\Program Files\Java\jdk1.8.0_45\jre\lib\security
     $ ..\..\bin\keytool -import -alias mycertificate -file c:\Users\JohnDoe\Downloads\mycertificate_company_com.crt  -keystore cacerts

-4) LDAP Changes:
+LDAP Changes:

 FIXME:

-## Usage

-FIXME: explanation

 In order to start using the LDAP Synchronization script we recommend creating an uberjar from the source: